litmuschaos/litmus/mkdocs/docs/experiments/categories/pods/pod-network-loss.md

 ## Introduction

-- It injects latency on the specified container by starting a traffic control (tc) process with netem rules to add egress delays
+- It injects packet loss on the specified container by starting a traffic control (tc) process with netem rules to add egress/ingress loss
 - It can test the application's resilience to lossy/flaky network

 !!! tip "Scenario: Induce network loss of the target pod"